MaDHouSe79/mh-parking/readme.md

 - With auto park and unpark vehicles when you press `F`.
 - VIP system included
 - Vehicle spawns are server side
+- Automatic police impound.
+- Park Timer, when the timer is 0 it wil bt impounded.

 # Dependencies (QB/QBX/ESX)
 - [oxmysql](https://github.com/overextended/oxmysql/releases/tag/v1.9.3)